Skip to content

 • I pay attention to what our childcare settings use.
 If a KITA or Hort invests in something, it is usually durable and much loved.

-• I choose toys that I find easily second hand and can resell or pass on without effort.
-If plastic stays in long term circularity it bothers me a lot less.
+• I choose toys that I can find easily second hand and resell or pass on without effort.
+If plastic stays in long-term circularity, it bothers me a lot less.

 • I keep the range predictable so the boys do not get overwhelmed before they begin.